 As you'll see below, Sawicki's creative desserts are one of the reasons I continue returning to Launderette.

-The menus at Launderette change often.
-Here's a taste of what's on offer right now.
+The restaurant menus at Launderette change often; here's a taste of what they offer.

-Entrees include an everything bagel with salmon, asparagus Benny on a sourdough English muffin with truffle hollandaise, pork shoulder hash, a cheeseburger on challah, and a fried egg BLT.
-Prices are $12-$18 per dish.
+Entrees include an everything bagel with salmon, asparagus Benny on a sourdough English muffin with truffle hollandaise, pork shoulder hash, a burger with American cheese and special sauce on challah, and a fried egg BLT.
+Prices are $12 to $18 per dish.

 Potato latkes and chicken sausage are a few of the sides available.